 Angel: He broke my spirit.
 I no longer felt worthy of it.

 Angel: Meeting the Saints.

-The Heel-Face Turn of Viola.
-Keep in mind that just earlier in the game the Boss had killed her mentor and father figure.
-Viola works with you because Killbane killed her sister.
+- The Heel–Face Turn of Viola, considering that the Boss had killed her mentor and father figure in Loren.
+Viola works with the Saints after Killbane kills her sister Kiki.
 She loves her sister so much that she's willing to work with the guy who killed her mentor.
-It makes the Shut Up, Kirk! moment over the Boss' anger about Johnny's death prettyy justified.
+It makes the Shut Up, Kirk! moment over the Boss' anger about Johnny's death pretty justified.

-During a mission involving sneaking onto STAG's aircraft carrier to rescue Shaundi, the Boss has to disguise themself as Cyrus Temple.
+- During a mission involving sneaking onto STAG's aircraft carrier to rescue Shaundi, the Boss has to disguise themself as Cyrus Temple.
 Most of the voice options use the opportunity to tease Pierce and order him around.
-Russian Boss (who has an obivious crush on him) on the other hand...
+Female Voice 2 (who has an obvious crush on him) on the other hand...

 Pierce: You sure you got his face right?

 Boss: Stay calm Pierce.
 There is no reason to worry.